-Care One at Evesham is one of only two available nursing homes located in Marlton, New Jersey.
-Sporting an overall grade of B, this is a very respectable facility.
-Based on our ratings, this nursing home has quite a bit going for it.
-This nursing home's impressive report card was highlighted by its inspection rating, which we will address in the next section.
+Care One at Evesham is a large nursing home located in Marlton, New Jersey.
+Featuring an overall rating of B, this is a very respectable option.
+Based on our analysis, this place ought to meet the needs of most people.
+This place's strong report card was highlighted by its inspection reports, which is addressed in the next section.

 Care One at Evesham